 We walk for a while amidst a forest of oak trees before reaching the Hermitage of San Leonardo al Lago, which has treasures from the 14th and 15th centuries – beautiful frescoes – that come alive when the hermitage’s custodian narrates the bygone era tales.

 We then get transferred to jaw-dropping Siena, one of the loveliest and busiest towns in Tuscany.
-In the heart of Siena lies Piazza del Campo, famous for the world renowned “Palio” (a historic horse race) held twice in the square every Summer.
-I walk around the cobbled streets gazing at the beauty of the Gothic architecture of middle ages.
+In the heart of Siena lies Piazza del Campo, famous for the world-renowned “Palio” (a historic horse race) held twice in the square every Summer.
+I walk around the cobbled streets gazing at the beauty of the Gothic architecture of the middle ages.

 The day ended with us relishing one of the best pizzas in Siena at Il Pomodorino while overlooking the Duomo of Siena.

 Day 6: From Lucignano to Buonconvento – 13km

 The last day of the trek is fairly easy.
-From south of Sienna we take a shuttle to Lucignano and from there we walk on the soft ochre coloured Sienese clay hills topped with a line of cypresses leading to isolated farms.
-After walking for a few hours, we reach our lunch spot – Fattoria Pieve a Salti near Buonconvento, a 700-hectare Agritourism organic farm, from where Barilla, Ferraro and others get the grain for their pastas and cereals.
+From south of Sienna, we take a shuttle to Lucignano and from there we walk on the soft ochre-coloured Sienese clay hills topped with a line of cypresses leading to isolated farms.
+After walking for a few hours, we reach our lunch spot – Fattoria Pieve a Salti near Buonconvento, a 700-hectare Agritourism organic farm, from where Barilla, Ferraro and others get the grain for their different kinds of pasta and cereals.

 A scrumptious lunch is further accompanied by a great Tuscany wine tasting at Italy’s first all-woman run vineyard – Donatella Cinelli Colombini.
-We taste various wines of different ages with different pairings, most thrilling being tasting wine with music.
+We taste various wines of different ages with different pairings, the most thrilling being tasting wine with music.
 That is a first for me.

 The last leg of our trip is on a bus that brings us back to Montecatini Terme where our trip ends.